Autonomous-Racing-PG/ar-tu-do/CPP_STYLE_GUIDE.md

 Code SHOULD be documented in a [doxygen](http://www.doxygen.nl/manual/docblocks.html) compatible fashion.

-Method and class summaries SHOULD be omitted if they do not provide more information than the name:
+Function and class summaries SHOULD be omitted if they do not provide more information than the name:

 ```C++
 // BAD